Brunyview/nx-ionic-angular-standalone/README.md

 # Nx ionic angular

-The Ionic tabs starter using standalone components using an ionic dev build
+The Ionic tabs starter using Nx and Angular 14 standalone components by using an ionic dev build

 "@ionic/angular": "6.1.7-dev.11654279011.1b971e3e",